-The Company has also been in discussion with the new CMO to plan out a technology transfer to manufacture a new batch of L-DOS47 drug product.
-No commitment has been made to date.
+The Company has also been in discussion with another CMO to plan out a technology transfer program to manufacture a new batch of L-DOS47 drug product.
+As of now, no commitment has been made.

-In the event that any of the stability assays (current batch or new production batch) do not pass quality assurance tests, the Company's clinical studies and any planned research and development programs would likely face delays and possibly be cancelled which could impair the current and future value of the business.
+If any of the stability assays for the current batch or new production batch do not meet acceptance criteria, the Company's clinical studies and any planned research and development programs would likely face delays and possibly be cancelled, which could impair the current and future value of the business.
+See "Risk Factors".